 Beddgelert sits in the heart of Parc Cenedlaethol Eryri (Snowdonia National Park), with so much to offer.
 Mountains and valleys, rivers and lakes.
 Discover the area’s rich history in local castles and museums.
 Take a steam train to the coast, or explore towns and villages nearby.
 Find adventure, with an entire National Park at your feet.

 With the forests, rivers and mountains of the Snowdonia National Park on your doorstep, this is the perfect place for a walking holiday.
 Yr Wyddfa (Snowdon) is the highest mountain in Wales and England, standing at 1,085m above sea level.
 It’s an incredibly popular climb, attracting around 350,000 hikers every year.
 You can start with a gentle riverside walk to Gelert’s Grave and work your way up to the summit of Snowdon.
 Other highlights include the walk from your cabin up to Llyn Llywelyn – suitable for shorter family walks – or the more daring Aberglaslyn Pass.

 From gentle woodland paths to challenging climbs through the mountain landscape, Snowdonia has something for cyclists of every age and skill level.
 Take the Lon Gwyrfai Path and enjoy the views, or head out to the coast and follow the Sustrans route from Bangor to Barmouth.
 For mountain bike enthusiasts, Antur Styniog has no fewer than seven spectacular trails up in the mountains at Blaenau Ffestiniog.

-Whatever the weather, there's so much fun to be had in Wales and our cabins at Beddgelert provide the perfect base for your exploration.
+Whatever the weather, there's so much fun to be had in Wales and a variety of things to do in Snowdonia.
+Our cabins at Beddgelert provide the perfect base for your exploration.

 Discover Beddgelert, Snowdonia